ankit-rathi/Decision-Intelligence/chapters/20_Data_Driven_Organization.md

 ---

-## Final Section — Building Organizations That Learn from Their Decisions
+## Building Organizations That Learn from Their Decisions

 * A data-driven organization does not simply collect large volumes of data.
 * Its defining characteristic is the ability to **convert data into better decisions through continuous learning**.